 To chart a clear path forward on funding for major infrastructure projects, the City is currently updating its countywide transportation plan.
 This plan, known as SFTP2050, is the city's funding blueprint for transportation priorities to move the city towards a sustainable, equitable, and affordable transportation system.
 The SFTP will support implementation of these projects, along with a new expenditure plan for the existing transportation sales tax, which will help implement SFTP 2050 and include funding for local and regional investments, including projects discussed in this study.
-It will prioritize \$2.4 billion over 30 years, with the majority of funding going to transit consistent with the City's transit first policy.
+It will prioritize \$2.4 billion over 30 years, with the majority of funding going to transit consistent with the city's Transit-First Policy.
+Local transportation funding sources are critical for local match for funds from regional, state, and federal sources like the federal Infrastructure Investment and Jobs Act that passed in 2021.